LangStream/documentation/building-applications/vector-databases.md

 When working with a vector database you will either be writing vector embeddings to a vector database or performing semantic similarity queries across the vectors in the database.
 Check out the [vector-db-sink agent](../pipeline-agents/input-and-output/vector-db-sink.md) for writing to vector databases and the [query-vector-db agent](../pipeline-agents/text-processors/query-vector-db.md) for querying.&#x20;

-There is also built-in support for querying any database which has a [JDBC](https://docs.oracle.com/javase/tutorial/jdbc/overview/index.html) driver.
+There is also built-in support for querying and writing to any database which has a [JDBC](https://docs.oracle.com/javase/tutorial/jdbc/overview/index.html) driver.

 Please refer to the [Data Storage section](../configuration-resources/data-storage/README.md) for more information on how to configure your vector database.